POOYASP2/operating-system-notes/Shared resources.md

 1. Private resource (a resource dedicated to a particular process)
-2. Shared resource (a resource that can be used by more tasks) 1.Shared exclusive resource (a shared resource protected against concurrent accesses that means only one process at a time can use the resource)
+2. Shared resource (a resource that can be used by more tasks)
+   1. Shared exclusive resource (a shared resource protected against concurrent accesses that means only one process at a time can use the resource)

 ## Race problem